OpenTermsArchive/opentermsarchive.org/content/memos/nfl-football-games-are-no-longer-prohibited-on-portable-devices-on-youtube-tv/index.md

 ---
 html_description: YouTube TV removed the restriction prohibiting NFL football games on portable devices and replaced its single base plan with four distinct subscription tiers.
 A new section on promotional offers was also added, clarifying that subscribers will be charged the standard plan price once a promotional period ends.
-title: NFL Football games are no longer prohibited on portable devices on YouTube TV
+title: YouTube TV lifts the prohibition on NFL football games on portable devices
-service: Youtube
+service: YouTube
 terms_types: ["Commercial Terms"]
 dates: ["2026-02-12"]
 author: ["tam kien duong"]